-The remaining cases, which are more complex, are described in separate subsections.
-Their analysis often required computer calculations.
-The computations for Section 4.1 were done in SageMath (www.sagemath.org).
-For isomorphism checks and the computation of automorphism groups, we used nauty [40] and the algorithm described in [20] (based on [19], see also [21]).
-To find subspace codes of maximum possible size, we used different approaches.
+In the remaining cases, which are more complex, we will often rely on computer calculations.
+For isomorphism checks and the computation of automorphism groups, we use nauty [36] and the algorithm described in [20] (based on [19], see also [21]).
+To find subspace codes of maximum possible size, we use different approaches.